davesag/goaskabbott/README.md

 # Authorisations

 This is neither authorised, nor endorsed by any political party.
-It's just a collection of facts and opinions.
+It's just a collection of questions and a mechanism to send them.